Is the leopard really stronger than the black panther? The answer might be different from what you think.

 .
 Leopard: A Comprehensive Survival System Centered on Hard Kill

-The Leopard prioritizes protection capabilities to the highest degree, utilizing advanced modular composite armor as the foundation of passive defense, while integrating the combat-proven Israeli "Trophy" active protection system.
+The Leopard 2A8 prioritizes protection capability, utilizing advanced modular composite armor as the foundation for passive defense, while integrating the combat-proven Israeli Trophy Active Protection System.
 The system's radar and optical sensors can detect incoming threats such as missiles and rockets in real-time and execute hard-kill interceptions before impact.

-With the anti-spalling liner, ammunition compartments, and pressure relief structure inside the vehicle, the Leopard 2A8 has developed a highly mature "strike-resistant" survival system, effectively increasing the survival probability of the crew and the vehicle in high-intensity battlefields characterized by dense missile attacks and frequent frontal engagements.
-With the anti-spalling liner, ammunition compartments, and pressure relief structure inside the vehicle, the Leopard 2A8 has developed a highly mature "strike-resistant" survival system, effectively increasing the survival probability of the crew and the vehicle in high-intensity battlefields characterized by dense missile attacks and frequent frontal engagements.
+With the vehicle's anti-spalling liner, ammunition compartments, and pressure relief structure, the Leopard 2A8 forms a highly mature strike-resistant survival system, capable of effectively enhancing the survival probability of crew and vehicle in high-intensity battlefields characterized by dense missile fire and frequent frontal engagements.

 .
 Black Panther: A defense concept primarily focused on evasion and soft-kill measures.

-The core concept of K2 Black Panther's protection is not to "hard resist" incoming threats, but to prevent the enemy from hitting it through various means.
-Although it uses composite armor, it does not compete with the Leopard 2A8 in terms of frontal armor thickness for protection.
-Instead, it focuses its defense on interference, evasion, and mobile defense.
-The core concept of K2 Black Panther's protection is not to "hard resist" incoming threats, but to prevent the enemy from hitting it through various means.
-Although it uses composite armor, it does not compete with the Leopard 2A8 in terms of frontal armor thickness for protection.
-Instead, it focuses its defense on interference, evasion, and mobile defense.
+The core philosophy of K2 Black Panther's protection is not to withstand incoming threats head-on, but to employ various means to prevent enemies from hitting it as much as possible.
+Although it utilizes composite armor, it does not compete with the Leopard 2A8 in terms of frontal armor thickness for protection.
+Instead, its defensive focus lies on interference, evasion, and mobile defense.

 The vehicle is equipped with a laser warning system and a smoke screen interference device, which can quickly deploy smoke screens upon detecting enemy lock-on, obscuring its own tracks and disrupting enemy guided weapons.
 It is reported that subsequent models plan to incorporate an active protection system to further enhance interception capabilities against incoming threats, addressing the current shortcomings in hard-kill defense.